mcallistertad/nrf_google_iot_core/README.rst

 Overview
 ********
 The application gathers data in an array of size set in prj.conf.
-When full, it establishes a TLS session, authenticates with GC IoT Core and publishes data.
+When full, it establishes a TLS session, authenticates to  GC IoT Core and publishes data.

 Requirements
 ************
 * Google Cloud SDK <https://cloud.google.com/sdk/docs/#install_the_latest_cloud_tools_version_cloudsdk_current_version>
 * Python 3
 * Segger J-Link debugger

-.. include:: /includes/boardname_tables/sample_boardnames.txt
-   :start-after: set5_start
-   :end-before: set5_end

-.. include:: /includes/spm.txt

 Dependencies
 ************